 The 1080p image is crystal clear with excellent color reproduction and the 5.4” USB cable makes it easy to place the camera wherever you need it.
 We were disappointed that, out of the box, we could not connect it directly to our MacBook Pro but that is easily corrected with an inexpensive adapter which you may already have for other USB peripherals.

-Like all AUKEY products, the AUKEY 1080p Webcam, Model #: PC-LM1E, comes with a 24-month warranty and is available from Amazon.
+Like all AUKEY products, the AUKEY 1080p Webcam, Model #: PC-LM1E, comes with a 24-month warranty and is available directly from the AUKEY web site.

 We would like to thank the folks at AUKEY for providing the AUKEY 1080p Webcam for our testing and review.